Is there Health Insurance for Part-Time Workers?

 Q3: How many hours do I need to work to get employer health insurance?

-Usually 30+ hours per week is considered full-time for ACA purposes, but employers can set their own lower thresholds for part-time eligibility.
+For ACA purposes, 30+ hours is full-time.
+But employers can set their own eligibility rules for part-time benefits.

 Q4: Are employers penalized for not offering insurance to part-timers?